 - Tweak the x-coordinate calculation so that the seed points are pushed rightward by the major radius.

-You may see some a gap in your torus.
+You may see a gap in your torus.
 That’s because a sphere and torus have a different topology.
 In both, the right edge of the grid wraps back around to the left edge.
-Only in the torus does the top edge of the grid wrap back around to the bottom.
-To fix the topology, ensure that you visit every possible latitude index, and used wrapped addition to connect each row to the next one “above” it.
+But only in the torus does the top edge of the grid wrap back around to the bottom.
+To fix the topology, ensure that you visit every possible latitude index, and use wrapped addition to connect each row to the next one “above” it.